alexolivas/atlas-api/README.md

 CREATE USER <db-user> WITH PASSWORD '<password>';
 GRANT ALL PRIVILEGES ON DATABASE <database-name> TO <db-user>;
 ```

-## Docker
-[Docker](https://www.docker.com/) is an open platform for developers and sysadmins to build, ship, and run distributed applications whether on laptops, data center VMs, or the cloud.
-Running your local environment inside a docker container will resemble a production environment.

-NOTE: Docker usage is still a work in progress, I still need to create the docker files and another docker container for postgres.

 To run inside of a Docker container
 ```bash